Confirm your eligibility

 To be considered a resident of Québec and pay the resident tuition fees, you must be born in Québec or have obtained a CSQ when you immigrated.
 Other situations may be considered.
-Fill in this form and send it by email to firstname.lastname@example.org
+Fill in this form (in French) and send it to Info-ÉTS.

 The response to a completed application for admission is generally provided no later than four weeks after the application deadline.
 You will receive the admissions decision at the email address that you entered on the application form.

 If you do not meet all the admissions requirements for your program of study, you may receive a decision of conditional admission.
 It will indicate the conditions to be met and the deadlines for doing so.

 Admission means that after having studied your file, ÉTS has determined that your application meets the admission criteria for the chosen program.

 Admission is therefore the first step to university studies.
 You must then confirm your registration, each session, during the period stated in the academic calendar.

 This step confirms your intention to study at ÉTS and your choice of courses and activities (research project, internship, etc.) to follow in each session.
 It also allows you to build your schedule.
 At ÉTS, you must register in each of the three sessions that make up one university academic year.

 All new students admitted to a graduate program can register using MonÉTS.
 It will assist you in choosing your courses and validate your selections.

 You will receive a confirmation of your registration and an invoice prior to the start of the session.
 Once the session begins, you can makes changes to your course schedule during the add/drop period specified in academic calendar.